kojomensahonums/TMP2_Recommendation_system/README.md

 ### 🔹 4.
 Randomised Recommendation (Deployment Extension)
 During **deployment**, several challenges arose:
-- The **scale of the dataset** made some models impractical under current compute limits
+- The **scale of the dataset** made some models (eg. LightFM) impractical under current compute limits
-- Certain methods (e.g., KNN) became **too slow** for interactive use in Streamlit
+- Certain methods (eg., KNN) became **too repetitive** in recommendations, recommending the same items for different users.
 - To ensure recommendations felt **fresh and responsive**, a **randomisation component** was added to the baseline CF output

 This approach: